 But is that accurate?
 This does not read the Bible as an integrated whole.

 Another similar challenge to the historicity of Adam and Eve relates to the genre of Genesis.
-In other words, we shouldn’t believe Adam and Eve were real people because the primary account of their lives is found in a poetic section of Scripture.
+In other words, we shouldn’t believe Adam and Eve were real people because we find the primary account of their lives in a poetic section of Scripture.
 According to this view, Adam and Eve were merely poetic devices.

 Like the first challenge, this argument doesn’t work for the same reasons.
 Jesus and other New Testament authors refer to Adam and Eve as historical figures.
 That means the biblical authors read the first chapters of Genesis as history.
 To deny the historicity of Adam and Eve by turning them into literary characters, one also must deny what Jesus taught (Mark 10:6).